 We recently released a whitepaper on mental toughness and how it differentiates top NCAA Division 1 and professional athletes.
-If you’d like access to the full whitepaper, click here.
+To read the full whitepaper, click here.
 Otherwise, we’ve got a short and sweet recap summary for you below.

-To start, the chances of athletes making it to the “big leagues” is slim to none.
+The chances of athletes making it to the “big leagues” is slim to none.
 In fact, a high school football player’s chances of playing Division 1 is only 2.7%, baseball is at 2.1%, men’s soccer is at 1.3%, and similarly 1.0% for basketball.
-Those numbers seem to dip even lower when it comes to athletes being drafted to a professional team.
-With numbers being so low, athletic ability can’t be the only factor that scouts are looking for.
-So what are the skills, traits, and other factors they are seeking?
+Those numbers are lower when looking at the number of athletes drafted to a professional team.
+With numbers being so low, athletic ability can’t be the only factor that scouts look for.

 Scouts historically have analyzed prospects’ athletic potential in such physical areas as “explosiveness” (vertical jump, lateral quickness, dribbling speed), shooting, blocking shots, and court versatility.
 Now, these are important to the success of the team but aren’t the only factors that they consider.
 Scouts are also looking for non-physical aspects of a player’s game like instincts, court awareness, work ethic, coachability, leadership, and other psychological factors believed to contribute to success.
 Scouts refer to these as “intangibles.”

-Recently, intangibles, like mental toughness, have received quite a lot of attention from the scientific community, although they have struggled with conceptualizing it.
-There have been many studies that have worked on testing, proving, and providing a guide or outline of how to measure these non-physical aspects.
+Intangibles, like mental toughness, have received a lot of attention from the scientific community, although they struggle with conceptualizing it.
+There are a variety of studies that have worked on testing, proving, and providing a guide or outline of how to measure these non-physical aspects.

 “Mental toughness is having the natural or developed psychological edge that enables you to generally, cope better than your opponents with the many demands (competition, training, lifestyle) that sports places on a performer.
 And be more consistent and better than your opponents in remaining determined, confident, and in control under pressure.”

-Now, we must look to test the theory that mental toughness is not a single trait, but instead a multidimensional construct that reflects a combination of the following personality traits:
+Our research concluded that mental toughness is not a single trait, but is a combination of the following personality traits:

 - Stress tolerance